jordan-simonovski/jordansimonov-ski/content/posts/how-to-measure-team-success.md

 ## 6) Is Reliability a Requirement?

 Give a 💩 about making reliability a requirement.
-If your engineers are spending every morning
+If your engineers are spending every morning fixing up an environment because it can't successfully recover, make some time to fix it before it becomes a much bigger problem.

 ## 7) Do We Have the Right Security Controls in Place?

+One often forgotten thing to focus on in most organisations is making security the easy thing to do.
+If you're requiring developers to fill out some kind of spreadsheet and update data flow diagrams with every release they try to make, you're doing it wrong.
+Invest in automating security controls like:
+- container scanning
+- port scanning
+- dynamic/static code analysis
+- put the right controls in place on the IAM roles devs are making for their apps.
+- get a good secrets management solution in place

+This is by far one of the hardest things to do in order to maintain operational efficacy as well as security in an organisation.